disasterpiece9000/User-Analyzer/README.md

 ____

 ## Niceness Score:
 This score is derived from a sentiment analysis of the user's comment text.
 This is done using [NLTK's](https://www.nltk.org/) built in sentiment analysis.
+If a comment has a sentiment score less than -0.5 then that comment is counted as negative, and if a comment has a score greater than 0.5 then that comment is counted as positive.
 The math behind how I get the niceness score is a bit hard to put into words, so I'll just post the relevant portion of code below:

 ```
 total_sent = count_neg + count_pos